jorand-hogia/gbg-farligt-avfall/README.md

    - AWS_SECRET_ACCESS_KEY
    - AWS_REGION
    - S3_ARTIFACT_BUCKET
- - Add an API key for [MapQuest](https://developer.mapquest.com/) to Secrets Manager (named `mapquest-api-key`) in the AWS account/region you're deploying to

 ## First deploy
 The first time you're deploying this stack you'll need to run the following command:
  - `cdk bootstrap aws://###AWS_ACCOUNT###/###AWS_REGION### -c artifactsBucketName=does_not_matter -c version=does_not_matter`
 This is required because the infrastructure containes a nested stack.
-For CDK to handle this, it needs 'bootstrap' in the AWS account (it will deploy a stagind bucket, where it will place assets, such as nested cloudformation templates).
+For CDK to handle this, it needs 'bootstrap' in the AWS account (it will deploy a staging bucket, where it will place assets, such as nested cloudformation templates).

 ## Some useful commands
 Launch frontend with 'real' API: